AlyssaDataHub/SQL/README.md

   <img src="https://github.com/AlyssaDataHub/Assets/blob/128eee6597e85c7634cfa14cce283ded4f81885f/SQL_bubble.png" alt="SQL Bubble" width="300">
 </p>

 # Welcome to **The SQL Bubble**!

 ## What is SQL?
-SQL (Structured Query Language) is the backbone of data manipilation and management.
-It is used across industries and data positions to query, clean and transform data.
-No matter where you plan on going in the data ecosystem, learning SQL is cruical to your success.
+SQL (Structured Query Language) is the backbone of data manipulation and management.
+It is used across industries and data positions to query, clean, and transform data.
+No matter where you plan on going in the data ecosystem, learning SQL is crucial to your success.

 ## Professional Application
 * **Data Analytics**
   - Extracting data
   - Cleaning and transforming raw data
   - Analyzing data to uncover trends and insights
-  - Generating reports
+  - Preparing data for reports and dashboards

 ## What You'll Find Here
 * 📚 **Cheat Sheets**